JadavChirag/aboutme/README.md

 Clone/download the repository and move to the project folder.

-## Usage for 'Jimmy' 😅
+## Usage for 'hellochirag' 😅

 Open `index.html` in your favorite browser to preview/edit the project at the `./`dir folder or go to the link provided at the top to preview it.
 The '404.html' is a cool 'Page Not Found' page

 ## Issues